-Key Description Windows key Pressed alone it returns to the Start screen or to return to the last open app. ∃ Application key This key has the same effect as clicking the right mouse button.
+Кеу Description Windows key Pressed alone it returns to the Start screen or to return to the last open app. ☐ Application key This key has the same effect as clicking the right mouse button.

-USING THE TOUCHPAD
+USING THE PRECISION TOUCHPAD

 The touchpad controls the arrow (or 'cursor') on the screen.
 As you slide your finger across the touchpad, the cursor will follow this movement.
-Many applications support touchpad gestures that use one or more fingers, however, some gestures may not be supported by the specific application or program you are using.
+The Precision Touchpad (PTP) is designed to provide a more uniform, smooth, and accurate touchpad experience.
+Many applications support precision touchpad gestures that use one or more fingers, however, some gestures may not be supported by the specific application or program you are using.